 - Apply for homes in your budget and suit your needs to prevent wasting yours or the property managers’ time.
 The RTA has a handy article about that here.

-Loading your Application into 21Form
+Loading your Application into 1Form

-Our firm will only take rental applications via 1Form.
+Here at Asset Agents we only take rental applications via 1Form.
 The main advantage for you is that all your data is nice and neat in one location and you can use it across multiple agencies.
 I would recommend you load everything onto this now if you’re in the market to rent a new home, so you have it all ready to go and can ensure nothing is missing.

 OK, I know a few of you will not like this, but it has to be said.
 When people apply with no previous rental history, it makes it very hard for those people to be chosen against people that have references with a history we can check up on and who can provide evidence of their ability to make rent payments.